HEP-FCC/fcc-tutorials/FccSoftwareGit.md

 -   feel free to commit often to your local repository, make a pull request once the topic you are working on is finished
     - if the feature you are working on is large, consider making a work in progress-pull request (see [below](#pull-requests))
+    - git commits represent a snapshot of the software as a whole, and not only the difference to a previous commit (although that as well, in practice).
+It is recommended that each commit compiles and passes the tests.
+Take a look at the [commit history of FCCSW](https://github.com/HEP-FCC/FCCSW/commits/master) and the histories of some individual files to find both good and bad examples.

 -   always provide a meaningful comment for each commit
     -   if you are working on an issue, refer to that issue by adding "refs. #[issue id]", see also [GitHub help](https://help.github.com/articles/closing-issues-via-commit-messages/)